maddox/dasher/README.md

 * Dash buttons are discrete buttons.
 There is no on or off.
 They just do a single command.
 * Dash buttons can not be used for another ~10 seconds after they've been pressed.
+* If your Dash button is using udp, specify it in the button config.

 Dash buttons should be used to trigger specific things.
 I.E. a scene in your home automation, as a way to turn everything off in your house, or